Qin Shi Huang — First Emperor in History of China and His Unified Qin Dynasty

-Till then, Qin became a real united country with unification and harmony.
+Till then, Empire Qin became a big country with unification and harmony.

 Military Achievements and Construction of the Great Wall

-Moreover, Qin Shi Huang largely extended Qin’s territory by initiating many other wars and encouraging people to move further and cultivate more farmland.
+Moreover, Qin Shi Huang largely extended Qin’s territory by initiating many other wars and encouraging people to move to remote places and cultivate more farmland.

-After a big military success defeating the Huns (also named Xiongnu), he commanded to build The Great Wall to defend this nomadic regime, and constructed a luxury palace to enjoy life.
+After a big military success defeating the Huns (also named Xiongnu), he commanded to build the Great Wall to defend against this nomadic regime, and constructed a luxury palace to enjoy life.

 That palace was burnt into ashes by a leader of an uprising army named Xiang Yu later, but the Great Wall is standing tall and upright for thousands of years.

 Part of Ruins of the Great Wall of Qin Dynasty